Neotriz/100-days-of-code/log.md

 **Today's Progress:** Working on FCC's Nightlife Coordination App

 **Thoughts**: Unfortunately I did make any progress, other than refactoring the logic of keeping track of users without using React-Form.
 Spent most of the day working on my resume :-)

+### Day 5th: January 7th 2017

+**Today's Progress:** Working on FCC's Nightlife Coordination App

+**Thoughts**: Good news everyone!
+I finished 85% with the Nightlife App!
+Now it needs some debugging and cosmetic layouts :)